Top UN court rejects Nicaragua's case in a long-running maritime dispute with Colombia

 THE HAGUE, Netherlands -- The United Nations' top court on Thursday rejected a case brought by Nicaragua in a decades-long dispute with Colombia over maritime borders and entitlements in the Caribbean.

-The International Court of Justice dismissed Nicaragua's bid to gain economic rights over an area of the Caribbean sea that lies more than 200 nautical miles (380 kilometers) from its shores.
+The International Court of Justice dismissed Nicaragua's bid to gain economic rights over an area of the Caribbean Sea that lies more than 200 nautical miles (230 statute miles, 370 kilometers) from its shores.

 Nicaragua wanted the international court to review the limits of its continental shelf, and determine new maritime boundaries for the Central American nation.